inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 Grabel's Law:
 	2 is not equal to 3 -- not even for large values of 2.
-When one woman was asked how long she had been going to symphony concerts, she paused to calculate and replied, "Forty-seven years -- and I find I mind it less and less."
+When one woman was asked how long she had been going to symphony concerts, she paused to calculate and rep, "Forty-seven years -- and I find I mind it less and less."
 		-- Louise Andrews Kent
 Electricity is actually ma up of extremely tiny particles, called